 Why?

-Check out V on the zone system – it’s medium gray and that’s where they are on the zone system!
-Ta da.
+Check out V on the zone system – it’s medium gray and that’s where these colors are on the zone system.
+Ta da!

 In these examples you can see how different colors can look the same in black and white, because they have the same tonal value.
 If, for example, the green was a pastel green, it would be much lighter than the others in the black and white photo.